-Characterisation of materials with respect to microstructure, chemical and phase composition is carried out as a scientific and technical service.
-These works deliver an essential contribution to the understanding of the interrelationship between materials synthesis and properties.
+Characterization of materials with respect to microstructure, chemical and phase composition is carried out as a scientific and technical service.
+These studies deliver an essential contribution to the understanding of the interrelationship between the materials synthesis and properties.
 The interpretation of the microstructure and analytic data is carried out in close collaboration whit the other departments and work groups of our institute.

-At the institute of Materials research, light microscopy as well as scanning and transmission electron microscopy is used to deal with questions concerning microstructure and analytical issues.
-Integral phase analysis at room and elevated temperatures as well as texture analysis is carried out by means of two X-ray diffractometers.
+At the Institute of Materials Research, light microscopy as well as scanning and transmission electron microscopy is used to deal with questions concerning microstructure and analytical issues.
+Integral phase analysis at room and elevated temperatures as well as texture analysis is carried out by means of three X-ray diffractometers.
 Additionally, X-ray fluorescence analysis is available at the institute.

 Conjunction of the different integral and microscopic methods delivers results exceeding the power of isolated investigations by far.
-Especially the combination of imaging (LM, SEM, TEM), composition-sensitive imaging (BSEand HAADF imaging), diffraction (XRD, EBSD, SAED/CBED) and spectroscopy (EDX, EELS and EFTEM) is extremely fruitful in this context.
+Especially the combination of imaging (LM, SEM, TEM), composition-sensitive imaging (BSE and HAADF imaging), diffraction (XRD, EBSD, SAED/CBED) and spectroscopy (EDX, EELS and EFTEM) is extremely efficient in this context.

 The sample preparation through a focused ion beam (FIB) enables microsectioning of µm-sized details as well as the three-dimensional volume reconstruction by recursive application of the technique.
 Special attention has to be paid to the preparation of samples for transmission electron microscopy.
-Here, it is necessary to produce samples exhibiting a few dozen of nanometres in thickness at the regions of interest.
-Besides the complete metallographic equipment, various methods of mechanic preparation (as sawing, dimpling and ultrasonic disc cutting) are available, as well as different instruments for ion beam etching and the TEM lamella production and lift-out by FIB techniques.
+Here, it is necessary to produce samples exhibiting a few dozen of nanometers in thickness at the regions of interest.
+In addition to the complete metallographic equipment, various methods of mechanic preparation (as sawing, dimpling and ultrasonic disc cutting) are available, as well as different instruments for ion beam etching and the TEM lamella production and lift-out by FIB techniques.

-- SEM Zeiss Ulta 55 with SE, BSE, In-lens SE and BSE as well as EDX and EBSD-Detectors
+- SEM Zeiss Ultra 55 with SE, BSE, In-lens SE and BSE as well as EDX and EBSD-detectors.

-- TEM Philips Tecnai F30 with CCD-camera, STEM unit, HAADF and EDX detector as well as an imaging EEL-spectrometer (GIF)
+- TEM Philips Tecnai F30 with CCD-camera, STEM unit, HAADF detector and windowless SSD-EDX system as well as an imaging EEL-spectrometer (GIF).

-- Equipment for mechanical (dimple grinder and ultrasonic disc cutter) as well as ion-beam thinning (Gatan DuoMill and PIPS, Bal-Tec RES100) of TEM samples is available
+- Equipment for mechanical (dimple grinder and ultrasonic disc cutter) as well as ion-beam thinning (Gatan DuoMill and PIPS, Bal-Tec RES100) of TEM samples is vailable.